 While you may work and create your spreadsheets in Numbers, there may be a time when you need one of those documents in the Microsoft Excel file format.

 You can easily export spreadsheets into different formats for viewing and editing with other applications.
-Here’s how to convert a Numbers file to Excel on both Mac and iOS.
+Here’s how to convert a Numbers file to Excel on Mac, iPhone, and iPad.

 One nice thing about working with Microsoft applications like Word and Excel is that you can customize your tools.
 From the status bar at the bottom to the ribbon at the top, you can remove and add exactly what you need.

 Another area you can customize is the Quick Access Toolbar.
 This is the small toolbar above your ribbon on the top left of the window.
 The point of this toolbar, as its name implies, is for quick access to tools you use most.